ScottyLabs/courses-backend/crates/server/README.md

 ## Development

 This project supports HTTPS connections using TLS certificates.
-You can use `mkcert` to generate trusted certificates.
+You must use `mkcert` to generate trusted certificates.

 1. Install `mkcert` as instructed [here](https://github.com/FiloSottile/mkcert?tab=readme-ov-file#installation).
 2. Create and navigate to a `certs` directory in this one: